django/deps/draft/0007-dependency-policy.rst

 In particular, external dependencies -- other packages specified in ``setup.py``'s ``install_requires`` argument -- should be fair game to add to Django, when appropriate.
-Django core developers often duplicate effort re-implementing  features that are available as dependencies.
+Django core contributors often duplicate effort re-implementing  features that are available as dependencies.
 And, much of the time, those external implementations are substantially better than what's included in Django.
 For example: